digicosmos86/growthings-lessons/content/unit1/lesson1.md

 #### The purpose of the lesson is to:

 1. Overview the goal and logistics of the course
+2. Introduce the concept of greenhouses
-2. Walk students through the hardware and software systems that they will use in the course
+3. Walk students through the hardware and software systems that they will use in the course
-3. Establish expectations for the course
+4. Establish expectations for the course

 #### Driving Questions: